ElinaFF/PICO/index.md

     python launcher.py
  ```

- <h5 id="note1"> * You just need to execute the command ‘python launcher.py’ after opening a terminal in the folder where you downloaded the launcher.py. <br>No need to clone the repository, we will install everything we need.
-If you still want to do so and don’t want the launcher to redownload it during the installation process, make sure to clone the repository in the same folder as the launcher.<br> Metabodashboard uses conda for his environment, if you don’t have mini Conda installed on your machine, the launcher will install it.<br> All the dependencies necessary will be installed in the conda environment.</h5>
+ <h5 id="note1"> * You just need to execute the command ‘python launcher.py’ after opening a terminal in the folder
+where you downloaded the launcher.py. <br>No need to clone the repository, we will install everything we need.
+If you still want to do so and don’t want the launcher to redownload it during the installation process, make sure to
+clone the repository in the same folder as the launcher.<br> Metabodashboard uses conda for his environment,
+if you don’t have mini Conda installed on your machine, the launcher will install it.
+<br> All the dependencies necessary will be installed in the conda environment.</h5>

  ### B. Clone repository and normal installation
- -	Clone the github repository and run launcher.py with the commands.
+ -	Clone the Github repository and run launcher.py with the commands.
   ```
     git clone https://github.com/ElinaFF/MetaboDashboard
     python launcher.py